-The portable micro-park replaces two standard car parking spaces, to provide urban greening, public seating, and air quality monitoring functions.
+A portable micro-park that replaces two standard car parking spaces, to provide urban greening, public seating, and air quality monitoring functions.

 The approach was to create a singular sculptural seating element around which zones of planting and small pockets of public space could occur and overlap, encouraging passers-by to stop and gather.
 The resulting interwoven seating and planting provide a buffer zone to the busy road, and create an organic extension of the pavement.
 Materials are low cost and off-the shelf, with the bench and base elements constructed entirely from standard scaffolding boards.

 The parklet also houses an air quality monitor that feeds real-time data to an app and website designed by Kings College London, forming part of their wider network of air quality data collection points within London.

 This first parklet has been delivered as part of the Team London Bridge ‘Fresh Air Squares’ initiative, supported by the Transport for London Future Streets Incubator fund.
 Additional benches were installed in and around the London Bridge area in 2016-17, with further versions and configurations planned for 2018-19.

 Following the positive impact made by the original ‘Parked Bench’, three further iterations were installed in and around the London Bridge area.
 Intended to form an extended family, the new parklets share the materiality and construction of the original, but are shaped by their specific contexts to introduce further diversity in form, colour, and planting.